syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/events-and-commands.md

 ### Drag started command parameter

-The `DragStartedCommandParameter` will be executed when the user started moving the thumb.
+The `DragStartedCommandParameter` will be executed when the user starts to move the thumb.

 {% tabs %}